Knowing SEO is great.

 Magazines use dozens of different techniques to break up walls of text.

-Here’s an example from an Inc. magazine I have lying around my apartment:
+Here’s an example from an Inc. magazine I have lying around:

 And when you use the 3 magazine-inspired techniques I’m about to show you, you’ll stop “serial skimmers” in their tracks.